Tofutush/tofutush.github.io/blog/posts/popup.md

 }
 ```

 `image-rendering: pixelated` stops the browser from blurring pixel art. `background-position: center` centers the background horizontally, and the `calc(var(--font-size) * 3)` after it lowers it vertically by a certain amount.
-You see why I included the font size later.
+You see why I included the font size [in a later section](#responsiveness).

 For the big cards, I lowered them further by 10px for some reason.
 It took tweaking and trying.